Time (Pink Floyd song): Composition

 According to an interview by Phil Taylor in 1994, David Gilmour had been using a Lexicon PCM-70 to store the circular delay sounds heard in "Time", which could duplicate the kind of echo he used to get from his old Binson echo unit.

 The verse chords cycle through F♯ minor, A major, E major, and F♯ minor again.
 During this section, Gilmour's guitar and Wright's keyboards are panned to the extreme right and left of the stereo spectrum, respectively.
 Gilmour sings lead during this section.

 The bridge section, with Wright singing lead, has a notably "thicker" texture, with the female backing vocalists singing multi-tracked "oohs" and "aahs" throughout, and Gilmour singing harmony with Wright in the second half.
 The chords of this section are D major seventh to A major ninth, which is repeated.
 The second half progresses from D major seventh to C♯ minor, then B minor to E major.

 The first bridge leads to a guitar solo by Gilmour, which plays over the verse and bridge progressions.
 The solo is followed by another verse sung by Gilmour.
-When the bridge is repeated, it does not conclude on E major as before.
-Instead, the B minor leads to an F major chord, while Waters's bass stays on B, resulting in an unusual dissonance as a transition to the key of E minor for "Breathe (Reprise)".
+When the bridge is repeated, it does not conclude on E major as before; instead, the B minor leads to an F major chord, while Waters's bass stays on B, resulting in an unusual dissonance as a transition to the key of E minor for "Breathe (Reprise)".

 Pink Floyd performed the song live from 1972 to 1975, and after the departure of Waters, from 1987 to 1994.
 Waters began performing the song in his solo concerts, singing the verses himself, beginning in 1999 with In the Flesh and again with The Dark Side of the Moon Live from 2006 to 2008 (occasionally featuring guest appearances from Nick Mason) and the Us + Them Tour from 2017 to 2018.
-Gilmour has performed the song live on every one of his solo tours since Pink Floyd's Pulse tour, with the late Richard Wright sharing vocals until his death.
+Gilmour has performed the song live on every one of his solo tours since the Division Bell Tour, with the late Richard Wright sharing vocals until his death.

 Reception

 In a contemporary review for The Dark Side of the Moon, Loyd Grossman of Rolling Stone gave "Time" a positive review, describing the track as "a fine country-tinged rocker with a powerful guitar solo by David Gilmour".
 Billboard and Louder Sound ranked the song number nine and number five, respectively, on their lists of the 50 greatest Pink Floyd songs.

+"Time" was named one of The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.